credentia-network/VCRegistry/README.md

 ## Operating DID Regirstry smart contract

 Please follow [this detailed guide](https://github.com/credentia-network/Docs/blob/main/readme/smart-contract.md) to learn how to operate with this DID Registry Contract

+## Interacting with smart contracts

+You can use _/scripts/_ directory to find automated scripts to deploy and interact with smart contracts.